 Sometimes you just need to get away from it all and head to a small town where life moves at a slower and more relaxed pace.
-These 10 towns in Southern California offer just that and so much more.
+These 10 slow-paced small towns in Southern California offer just that and so much more.
 Whether you need a weekend getaway or you’re looking for a special SoCal spot to settle long-term, these small towns will make you feel right at home.

 Ready to start planning your weekend away to one of these little gems?
 Or perhaps you have your own favorite small town that’s not on this list.
-If you don’t mind sharing your favorite small town getaways, we’d sure love to know so please share in the comments.
+If you don’t mind sharing your favorite small-town getaways, we’d sure love to know so please share in the comments.